nodejs/abi-stable-node/napi_basics.md

 separate from the thread stack, in a manner that is efficient for scan in case the underlying VM uses a garbage collector with precise-semantics.
 N-API values are created within the context of a handle scope- if the user does not create a handle scope, they are created within the default handle scope.
+In the case of a libuv callback, there is no default handle scope so the user is required to supply one.
 Handle scopes are created using `napi_open_handle_scope` and are destroyed using `napi_close_handle_scope`.
 Calling close can indicate to the GC that all napi_values created during the lifetime of the handle scope are no longer referenced from the current stack frame.

-Consider creating a `napi_handle_scope` per function with a non-trivial amount of objects created.
+Consider creating a `napi_handle_scope` per function if you create any handle other than just the return value.
+Otherwise, the handle created will leak to the parent handle scope which can lead to higher than expected (and necessary) memory usage.

 ### *napi_escapable_handle_scope*
 Escapable Handle Scopes are a special type of handle scope that are used to return